Working in Switzerland: Jobs, Internships & Apprenticeships

 How does the Swiss labor market work?

-• High professional mobility between companies.
+• High professional mobility.

-• Professional references closely reviewed by employers.
+• A polished application, closely reviewed by employers.

 Which sectors hire the most in Switzerland?